-Molecular testing for brucellosis is used to categorically determine if an infection is due to this particular germ.
+Molecular testing for brucellosis is used to determine with certainty if an infection is due to this particular microbe.

 The genus Brucella comprises 4 major species: Brucella abortus (in cattle), Brucella melitensis (in goat and sheep), Brucella suis (in pig) and Brucella canis (in dog).
-These germs cause Brucellosis (also called Malta fever or Maltese fever), a typical zoonosis that mainly affects farm animals and pets (cattle, goats, dogs, pigs, etc.).
-Brucellas are small, Gram-negative whip-free bacteria.
+These microbes cause brucellosis (also called Malta fever), a typical zoonosis that mainly affects farm animals and pets (cattle, goats, dogs, pigs, etc.).
+Brucellas are small, Gram-negative, unflagellated coccobacilli.

 Brucellosis in humans results from direct contact with sick animals (sheep, goats, cattle, bison, dogs, pigs, camels, etc.) or indirectly through the consumption of contaminated foods, in particular unpasteurized milk and dairy products.
 Bacteria invade the body, either through the mucosa of the upper gastrointestinal and respiratory tracts or through damage to the skin.
 From there they are transported from the macrophages within which they can survive to the lymph nodes, where lymphadenitis develops.
-The pathogenic germs can be transmitted from the affected lymph nodes, initially through the lymph and later to the bloodstream, eventually reaching the liver, spleen, bones, bone marrow, and other tissues of the reticuloendothelial system (IBS), within which cells can survive or even multiply.
-Granulomas are typically created by the intracellular growth of germs.
-From these inflammatory outbreaks, Brucellosis can enter the bloodstream from time to time, causing one of the typical febrile episodes, usually present at night and accompanied by chills.
+The pathogenic microbes can be transmitted from the affected lymph nodes, initially through the lymph and later to the bloodstream, eventually reaching the liver, spleen, bones, bone marrow, and other tissues of the reticuloendothelial system (RES), within which cells can survive or even multiply.
+Granulomas are typically created by the intracellular growth of microbes.
+From these inflammatory sites, Brucellas can enter the bloodstream from time to time, causing one of the typical febrile episodes, usually present at night and accompanied by chills.
 The incubation period is 2-3 weeks.

 Brucellosis is a zoonosis that affects animals around the world.
 Infections with B. melitensis occur more frequently in Mediterranean countries, Latin America, and Asia.
-B. abortus infections are more common in Central Europe.
+B. abortus infections were more common in Central Europe.

 At Diagnostiki Athinon we answer any questions you may have about the test you perform in our laboratory and we contact your doctor to get the best possible medical care.